Explaining open data can be difficult. Not the meaning of open data:

 3. Replace existing processes

-CIPFA (Chartered Institute of Public Finance and Accountants) library data is still popular among managers, and collected annually by services.
-But the investment in CIPFA is extraordinary.
-Not just in money, but in contributing to a dataset for someone else to resell.
-It’s an absurd situation that would be comical, if it weren’t for the cost to library services.
+CIPFA (Chartered Institute of Public Finance and Accountants) data is still popular among managers, and collected annually by public library services.
+But this is contributing to a dataset for someone else to resell.
 If open data can be a feasible replacement for CIPFA, that makes it a compelling case for redirecting time to open data, and saving money.

 The closed nature of CIPFA data isn’t compatible with open data priciples.
 But we can do more to ensure standards and schemas.
 As more services begin looking at open data we should share practice between our different systems, and start co-ordinating how to do certain exports.
 If we could get to a stage where the data could be compared between authorities then it wouldn’t be outrageous to suggest to a manager the time spent on CIPFA should be spent in this way.